aws-samples/aws-network-firewall-terraform/README.md

 The template deploys two instances in `spoke-vpc-a` and `spoke-vpc-b` in the `protected` subnets that you can use to test east-west connectivity (and north-south).

+By default, the templates deploy in the `eu-west-1` AWS Region.
+If you wish to deploy in any other AWS Region, edit the corresponding setting in the [provider.tf](provider.tf) file.

 ### How-to
 1. Install Terraform (0.14.6 or higher)
 2. Clone this repository
 3. Initialise Terraform `terraform init`
-4. Deploy the template with `terraform apply`
+4. Deploy the template with `terraform apply`.

 ## Security